Preston and Longridge Railway: Remains

 The track through Miley Tunnel, though rusty and overgrown, still exists.

-The line’s route in Preston between Blackpool Road and Red Scar is now a cycle path and footpath.
+The line's route in Preston between Blackpool Road and Red Scar is now a cycle path and footpath.
 It is planned to extend the path to Grimsargh.

 In Longridge, a portal to a blocked-off tunnel under Higher Road that led to Tootle Heights Quarry is a Grade II listed building.
 The station buildings at Longridge and Ribbleton still survive.

 In 2003, the Preston City Link Canal Trust was formed with a plan to reopen part of the Lancaster Canal to a new marina to be constructed in the vicinity of the former Maudland Bridge railway station.
 One option being considered was to reopen the Longridge line as far as Deepdale or Ribbleton, the line passing by viaduct over the new marina.

 In 2010, light rail manufacturer Trampower UK opened negotiations to use a segment of the former route as a tram demonstrator line.
-Initially, Trampower UK would use the line from the Miley Tunnel portal to Ribbleton, however their long term ambition is to provide a service on the line from the M6 Junction 31A to Preston city centre.
+Initially, Trampower UK would have used the line from the Miley Tunnel portal to Ribbleton, although the company's long-term ambition was to provide a service on the line from the M6 Junction 31A to Preston city centre.